KostalLukas/Characterisation-of-Low-Energy-Compton-Scattering/README.md

-# Characterisation-of-Low-Energy-Compton-Scattering
+# Characterisation of low-energy Compton Scattering
-## Repository for the Characterisation of Low-Energy Compton Scattering laboratory report
+## Repository for the Characterisation of low-energy Compton Scattering laboratory report
 All work in this repository is to be cited using the Citation.bib BibTex citation file

 ### Analysis